noaa-afsc/EBS_pollock/README.md

 # Instructions for including your repository in the noaa-afsc organization

-This is a default template for a noaa-afsc repository.
-It includes a `secretScan.yml` file that helps us check for secrets when new commits are made to the repositories.
+# Alaska pollock, aka walleye pollock (*Gadus chalcogrammus*)

+This is a repository for developing analysese on the eastern Bering Sea pollock resource.

+A separate package (ebswp) facilitates plotting and data processing of results.

 ## Collaborators